- About Hunger

 - Development Goals

 - Trade and Agriculture

 - Climate Change

 - Immigration and Hunger

 Poverty-focused Development Assistance

 An increase in U.S. development assistance is essential to help meet the urgent needs of the poorest countries.

-Countries struggling with extreme poverty do not have the resources to adequately finance their own development.
+Countries struggling with extreme poverty do not have the resources to adequately finance their own economic and social development.